The Myth of Business Communication Problems

 Inadequate Alignment Among People

-In contrast to the organizational and operational causes listed above, inadequate alignment among people has mostly tBusiness_Communication_Problemso do with the skills of the people – or lack thereof.
+In contrast to the organizational and operational causes listed above, inadequate alignment among people has mostly to do with the skills of the people – or lack thereof.
 The ability to align people around projects, change initiatives, etc. where multiple people are affected is a soft business skill.
 Internal and external consultants need to be good at this, which is why we teach it in our consulting courses.
 When people try to push projects or initiatives forward without adequate alignment among stakeholders and those affected, they typically create significant anger, resistance, and of course, “communication problems.”
 The Solution: Develop your people to understand the importance of alignment and how to achieve it as part of any project or initiative.

 Summary